 Located in Eastern Europe, Ukraine is not spoiled by many tourists.
-Therefore you get an authentic experience in the relatively budget-friendly country.
+Therefore you get an authentic experience in a relatively budget-friendly country.
 The capital, Kiev, is a great place to start your Ukrainian adventure and this travel guide will help you to pinpoint some of the best Kiev sightseeing.

 How to get to Kiev